caroleolivier/caroleolivier.github.io/_posts/2024-02-20-postgres-index-btrees.md

 This is taken from this great [video](https://www.youtube.com/watch?v=78MgONXf5Es&list=PL1XF9qjV8kH0ghGRGo3_f-FWqWvAbv1dh) (from Professor Torsten Grust again 🙂)

+Basically values are stored in a tree where the leaf contains a pointer to where the row for that value is actually stored.

 ### Inspecting

 This creates a table with an index